Imaging Signatures of the Israel Junction: Photon Ring Evolution in Dynamical Thin Shell Schwarzschild Spacetimes: Null geodesics in the joined spacetime

 where we define \(\alpha\) as the angle with respect to the radial direction, \(0\le \alpha\le \pi/2\).
 From Eq.~\eqref{eq:kTrans-restate} we obtain the relation between the “refracted’’ angles \(\alpha_+\) and \(\alpha_-\):

 For a static shell, the transformations of the energy, impact parameter, and refraction angle simplify to

-Thus, for a static shell, a photon exiting the shell is redshifted and its refraction angle increases.
+From the null constraint, we have $\frac{R^2}{b_+^2}-f_+(R) \geq 0$.
+Thus, for a static shell, a photon exiting the shell is redshifted and its “refraction angle" increases.

 We now clarify what we mean by the “refraction angle”.
 We do not refer to the incident angle measured in an orthonormal frame comoving with the shell.
 Since the photon four momentum is continuous as a geometric vector, the direction measured in that local frame does not jump across the shell.
 Instead, our “refraction angle’’ is defined with respect to the static observers in the inner and outer Schwarzschild regions.
 Owing to the difference in the Killing fields across the shell, the static observers on either side are defined differently.
 As Eq.~\eqref{eq:M-matrix} shows, their orthonormal bases do not match at the shell.
-Consequently, observer-dependent quantities such as the refraction angle and frequency undergo a change across the shell.
-From Eq.~\eqref{eq:Statictrans} one sees that, in the static case, $\sqrt{f}\,\tan\alpha$ is invariant across the shell, which suggests interpreting $\sqrt{f}$ as an effective ``gravitational refractive index''.
+Consequently, observer-dependent quantities such as the incident and outgoing angles, as well as the frequency, undergo a change across the shell.
+From Eq.~\eqref{eq:Statictrans}, we see that the incident and outgoing angles are generally different across the shell.
+To streamline notation and make contact with the optics analogy, we introduce $n_\pm$ through the Snell-like relation

+Here we can view $n_\pm$ as effective refractive indices on the inner and outer sides of the shell.
+Requiring a nonnegative surface energy density implies $\sin\alpha_+ \geq \sin\alpha_-$, and hence $n_- \geq n_+$.
+The effect of refraction on the image will be clarified in the section dedicated to imaging.
+We note, however, that refractive index interpretations in gravitational settings have been discussed in the literature \cite{Ramezani-Aval:2024gwv,Masghatian:2025vtr,Nouri-Zonoz:2022vrj}, but there is still no unique, universally accepted definition.
+In our work, we do not attempt to define a refractive index in a fundamental sense.
+Instead, we introduce this notion simply as a convenient way to describe how the angle between the photon propagation direction and the radial direction changes when the light ray crosses the shell.
+Since our specific setting and the aspects we emphasize differ from those in the above studies, the resulting relations and their explicit forms may accordingly be different.

 The changes in photon energy when light crosses the shell are encoded in the redshift factor, which directly influences the final image.
 For collapsing shells, see Ref.~\cite{cbzn-pzrw} for a systematic treatment; here we briefly summarize and adapt the relevant results.
 Define \(g=\omega_{\text{obs}}/\omega_{\text{em}}\).
 In a static, spherically symmetric background, frequencies are defined with respect to static observers, then